Retired Faculty Benefits

 Athletic Events, Recreational Facilities, Skating: Retired faculty have the same access, including discounts, to athletic events and to the RECPLEX as do the active faculty.
 Retired faculty members and their immediate families may skate at Conte Forum free of charge during general skating sessions on school days and at a nominal charge per person during evening, weekend, and holiday sessions.

 Notices of events are given in The Boston College Chronicle, in The Heights, and on the Events Calendar at www.bc.edu.
+Retired faculty are encouraged to participate in the multi-cultural events and to contact the offices of the sponsoring organizations to be placed on their mailing lists.

 Boston College Publications: Retired faculty members are eligible to receive several university publications including the Retired Faculty Newsletter, BC Chronicle, and BC Magazine